Skip to main content

 Branch configuration and anonymization

-branch_sql was built for teams that need repeatable control over branch contents without maintaining one-off scripts per developer.
-Typical uses:
+branch_sql gives teams repeatable control over branch contents without maintaining one-off scripts for every developer.
+Common uses:

-• Guardrail DDL or reference data your app expects on every isolated copy
+• Apply guardrail DDL your app expects in isolated environments.

 For security-focused anonymization patterns, see Security.